Carbon Monoxide Poisoning

 Never leave your car running inside an attached garage.
 Also, when your car idles outdoors, keep one or two windows slightly open.

 If you have severe carbon monoxide poisoning and are unconscious, you will be connected to a respirator (a machine that breathes for you) and you will get 100% oxygen.
-If your heartbeat is irregular or you have chest pain, you may be given medications to help improve your heart function.
-Patients with severe poisoning may be treated in a hyperbaric chamber.
+Patients with very severe poisoning may be treated in a hyperbaric oxygen chamber.

 When To Call A Professional